 In UCLA’s Supreme Court Clinic, students and faculty work together on real cases before the United States Supreme Court.

-We filed an amicus brief on behalf of two victims of child pornography in Paroline v.
-United States, No. 12-8561.
-Our brief demonstrated that the Eighth Amendment does not limit restitution awards, because such awards are neither fines nor punishments.
+November 2013: Clinic files amicus brief on behalf of child pornography victims in Paroline v.
+United States, No. 12-8561, showing that the Eighth Amendment does not limit the size of restitution awards.

-Long v.
-United States, No. 13-552 (whether the parol evidence rule bars a court from considering promises made by the prosecutor during plea negotiations that are not reflected in the written plea agreement)
+October 2013: Clinic files petition for certiorari in Long v.
+United States, No. 13-552, on whether the parol evidence rule bars a court from enforcing oral promises made by the prosecutor during plea bargaining.

-Schmitz v.
-California, No. 12-1176 (whether, and under what circumstances, the Fourth Amendment allows the police to conduct a warrantless, suspicionless search of an area shared by the defendant and a parolee)
+March 2013: Clinic files petition for certiorari in Schmitz v.
+California, No. 12-1176, on whether the Fourth Amendment allows the police to conduct a warrantless, suspicionless search of an area shared by the defendant and a parolee.

 In several other cases, we have given advice to lawyers preparing merits briefs, petitions for certiorari, and briefs in opposition to petitions for certiorari.